Project Overview

 I spoke with middle-aged women (some who are mothers) who emphasized the desire to provide educational resources to their kids and reduce their shame around sex and their bodies.

-I also spoke with many young women who (to the point of being young) stated, “I don’t always have protected sex because men don’t like wearing condoms.”
+I also spoke with many young women who stated, “I don’t always have protected sex because men don’t like wearing condoms.”
 They were on the look out for every resource to protect them from pregnancy.

 Define & Ideate